DiveGearAdvice.comUpdated May 2026

 Browse All Guides

-Proper care extends your gear's life by years and keeps you safe underwater.
-I've seen divers destroy $3,000 regulator sets through neglect, and I've seen $400 setups last a decade with consistent care.
+Proper care extends your gear's life by years and keeps you safe underwater. divers have destroyed $3,000 regulator sets through neglect, and $400 setups have lasted a decade with consistent care.
 The difference isn't the gear.
 It's the maintenance.

 The complete maintenance guide for every piece of dive equipment you own.